Miami Beach Announces Restrictions For Memorial Day Holiday Weekend

 MIAMI (CBSMiami) – Miami Beach is making plans for big crowds this Memorial Day weekend.

-On Tuesday, the city announced some of the restrictions that will be in place.READ MORE: Miami Proud: Armour Dance Theater’s Leader Is Driving Force For Inclusion In Dance Education
+On Tuesday, the city announced some of the restrictions that will be in place.READ MORE: Zoning Approved For ALF To Be Built On Property Of Norman Brothers Produce

-License tag readers will be in use across the MacArthur and Julia Tuttle Causeways, which will also have reduced lanes going eastbound.READ MORE: One Hospitalized After Overnight Shooting in SW Miami-Dade
+License tag readers will be in use across the MacArthur and Julia Tuttle Causeways, which will also have reduced lanes going eastbound.READ MORE: South Beach Wine & Food Festival Kicks Off With Italian Bites Night

 Some beaches will see caps on how many people can access them.

-There will also be a traffic loop in place to keep flow moving.MORE NEWS: Taste Of The Town: Villa Woodbine Serves Up Tasty Lobster Sandwiches At South Beach Wine & Food Festival's 'Italian Bites On The Beach'
+There will also be a traffic loop in place to keep flow moving.MORE NEWS: Miami PD Detectives Interview Possible Subject In Attempted Sexual Battery Case At Brickell Apartment

 And the city will put a stop to Slingshot, scooter and golf cart rentals.